 The "granitoides sin-cinemáticos" are spatially associated with zones of extensional deformation developed late in the Famatinian tectonic cycle.
-They are spatially associated with pervasive retrogression of the high-grade assemblages within the Pringles Metamorphic Complex and development of a muscovite-tourmaline-bearing assemblages at the expense of sillimanite-biotite-bearing assemblages.
+They are spatially associated with pervasive retrogression of the high-grade assemblages within the Pringles Metamorphic Complex in the Sierras de San Luis and development of a muscovite-tourmaline-bearing assemblages at the expense of sillimanite-biotite-bearing assemblages (Sims and others, 1997).
 Complex interference folds defined by pegmatites of this suite suggests multiple deformation episodes.
 Llambías and others (1996a) have estimated that the initial deformation within the granites developed under amphibolite-facies conditions, whilst open refolding is consistent with the initial upright folding of the San Luis formation under greenshist-facies conditions.